renauddahou/NLP/Blog_Tagger_Package/readme.md

 These tags highlights the topic content by providing a glance of large volume of texts embedded in a page.Tag generation is an important feature in many sectors of IT such as Amazon uses tags for customer segmentation.

-Prerequisites:
+## Prerequisites:

+Installed transformer model.<br>

-Install transformer model.for best use case intstall Albert model ,you might change the model but it might need customization in source code.so albert model is adviced to download.
+Follow the instruction given below to install albert-base model ,you can change the model but it might need some customization in source code. so albert model is adviced here to download.

 `model=TFAutoModel.from_pretrained('albert-base-v2')` <br>
 `tokenizer=AutoTokenizer.from_pretrained('albert-base-v2')` <br>